wwsheng009/cui/packages/cui/openapi/chat/README.md

 ## Message Grouping

-Related messages are grouped using markers in the Message fields:
+Related messages are grouped using `group_id`.
+Each message has a unique `id`, but shares the same `group_id` with other messages in the group:

 ```typescript
 // Group start (type='event', props.event='group_start')